Supporting Partners Across the A.T. Landscape

 When will award notifications take place?

-While timelines may vary, we expect to notify funding recipients by late November of the corresponding application year.
+While timelines may vary, we expect to notify recipients by November of the corresponding application year.

 I received a Wild East Action Fund grant previously.
 Am I allowed to apply again?